 Impact # Description of Impact Phase Mitigation Measures AESTHETICS (Section 4.1) A.1 The Project would not have a substantial adverse effect on a scenic vista.
 Construction None required.
 A.2 The Project would not substantially damage scenic resources including, but not limited to, trees, rock outcroppings, and historic buildings within a state scenic highway.
 Construction None required.
 A.3 The Project would not substantially degrade the existing visual character or quality of public views of the site and its surroundings, nor would the Project conflict with applicable zoning and other regulations governing scenic quality.
 Construction None required.
 AIR QUALITY (Section on 4.2) AQ.1 Result in a cumulatively considerable net increase of any criteria pollutant for which the Project region is non-attainment under an applicable federal or state ambient air quality standard.
 Construction None required.
-AQ.2 Result in other emissions (such as those leading to odors) adversely affecting a substantial number of people.
-Construction None required.
 AQ.3 Expose sensitive receptors to substantial pollutant concentrations.
 Construction None required.
 AQ.4 Conflict with or obstruct implementation of the applicable air quality plan.
 Construction None required.
-BIOLOGICA AL RESOURCES (Section 4.3) Bio.4 The Project could interfere substantially with the movement of wildlife or any resident or migratory fish species.
+BIOLOGIC AL RESOURCES (Section 4.3) Bio.4 The Project could interfere substantially with the movement of wildlife or any resident or migratory fish species.
 Construction None required.
 Bio.6 The Project would not conflict with the provisions of an adopted Habitat Conservation Plan, Natural Community Conservation Plan, or other approved local, regional, or state habitat conservation plan.
 Construction None required.
 GEOLOGY & SOILS (Section 4.5) Geo.1 The Project would not directly or indirectly cause potential substantial adverse effects, including the risk of loss, injury, or death involving rupture of a known earthquake fault; strong seismic ground shaking; seismic-related ground failure, including liquefaction; or landslides.
 Construction None required.
+Geo.5 The Project would not be located on expansive soil, as defined in Table 18-1-B of the Uniform Building Code (1994); therefore, Construction None required.